rafaelmagu/road-to-k8s/README.md

 # Road to K8S

-A short introduction to web application infrastructure.
+A short introduction to cloud infrastructure architecture and the lifecycle of a web app.

 Start [here](01-create-instance.md).